 I did the Wendler program mainly focusing on the big compound movements.
 Even though I was done with the core program in about thirty minutes I decided to take the next 30 minutes up with more of the same.
-It would have been better advice to go to smaller exercises which isolate muscles for more repetitions.
+It would have been better advised to go to smaller exercises that isolate muscles for more repetitions.
 More often than not I left out accessory entirely.

 Did speed it up too much

 I combined Jim Wendler with the west side method using their speed days with chain and band work.
 This seemed to be a great idea at first although Jim Wendler discourages this in his books.
 More volume equals better results, right?
 While this is generally true I personally was not ready for it and a bit of more of than I could chew resulting in a lower back injury set that me back at least half a year, maybe even a year.
 As my mother said: If you want to do it extra cool, don’t do it.
 You’ll get hurt.

 I did use the Agile 8 routine to stretch for every session and that worked.
 This stretching routine is good to loosen up in the beginning of a workout in my opinion but it does not fix a poor range of motion, which I have.
 This is a general oversight of mine in my training because I wanted to lift as much as possible as quickly as possible.
 When I quit running in 2015 to become a strong beast I should have planned in a three-month cycle of optimizing my range of motion for the new regime with stretches, Cossack squats, Bulgarian split squats and the like.
 We all hate these but it would have benefitted me greatly.